cquiroz/kuyfi/docs/src/main/tut/index.md

 ```

 Note that the tests compare the output with the timezone support on the JVM hence they may not match to any JVM version
-At the moment the test use the JDK 1.8 b144 to match the version present in travis
+At the moment the test use the JDK 1.8 b31 to match the version present in travis

+#### Bug

+Note that there are some border cases errors with the latest versions of the jdk, specifically with 1.8 b144